CantStopWontStop/HipHopML/README.md

 # HipHopML

 ## Description
-Using machine learning to make predictions and/or classifications by analyze hip-hop lyrics retreived via the Genius API
+Using machine learning to make predictions and/or classifications by analyzing hip-hop lyrics retreived via the Genius API

 ## Potential Problem Questions
 * Guess the artist based on lyrics